 Nothing.
 It costs nothing to make a bail application if you do it yourself.
+If you instruct a legal aid lawyer you can be sure that they have been trained in immigration law.
 If you instruct a private solicitor, they will charge you for a bail application.
-They might charge between £500 and £2000 to do so.
+They might charge between £400 and £1000 to do so.
 Unless you have a lot of money, it is probably not worth paying a solicitor to do bail for you.

-Do I need a surety?
+Do I need to give a financial guarantee?